 Watch our detailed video guide on our top 10 redfin lures below

-Best fishing lures at Taylors Lake
+Recommended fishing lures for Taylors Lake

 • stump jumpers